-Dr Larry Marshall is Chief Executive of CSIRO, Australia’s national science agency.
+Dr Larry Marshall was Chief Executive of CSIRO, Australia’s national science agency, from 2015 to 2023.
 Larry is a scientist, technology innovator and business leader with a wealth of experience in creating new value and impact with science.
 He has a PhD in Physics and has led six companies in biotechnology, telecommunications, semiconductors, and venture capital.
 He is a passionate supporter of Australian innovation, and the power of science and technology to drive Australia’s economic recovery and resilience to future challenges.

 Lisa McLean is Managing Director and CEO of Circular Australia, an independent circular economy peak body leading the transition to a zero-carbon circular economy in Australia.
 Lisa has been successfully working to catalyse new markets and policy frameworks to enable the circular zero-carbon economy for the past 25 years in Australia and abroad.

 Professor Quiggin is a member of the Wiradyuri nation, and has practised as a solicitor, advisor and academic on legal, compliance and policy areas of relevance to Indigenous Australians.